 I had recently been on the other side of this kind of conversation as several students came to me right before graduation and expressed regret for their actions (or often inaction) in my class.
 In that situation, I knew I had the option of two very different responses, but I’ve taught long enough to know that only one of them would be productive.

 Obviously, my doctor knew that too, because her response to my mea culpa was a warm smile.
-It was the pleased smile a teacher displays when a struggling student finally masters some concept that had long eluded them.
+It was the pleasing smile a teacher displays when a struggling student finally masters some concept that had long eluded them.

-I told her I had given up things like chips, donuts and desserts and wasn’t even keeping them in my home.
+I told her I had given up things like chips, donuts, and desserts and wasn’t even keeping them in my home.
 She responded with an enthusiastic “good for you” and I thought she’d be even more pleased when I told her that my primary snacks had become fruits like oranges and grapes.

 I thought wrong.